 Tree removal in Australia can be a bit of a nightmare.
-Firstly it’s expensive, plus there are specific rules and regulation in each district and if you don’t know your local councils rules, you could land in hot water and end up paying a hefty fine.
+Firstly it’s expensive, plus there are specific rules and regulations in each district and if you don’t know your local council’s rules, you could land in hot water and end up paying a hefty fine.

 We are here to guide you through the process and save you a tonne of time and money along the way.

 Cost of Tree Lopping

 There are lots of things that contribute to the cost of tree removal, but there is a formula to working out a rough price so you know what to expect when it comes time to get prices.

 We have put together a comprehensive cost guide that you can use to research your specific tree in more detail and get an accurate figure.

 This is what we all really what to know… right?